 Compared to less than a year ago, there are very limited options and prices have gone up.
 Most places are similarly priced to hotel rooms now and it’s really difficult to find apartments for more than a few days.

 Luckily, we were able to find a reasonably priced place in Osaka, but we had to search outside of the city center, and take a chance on a new place without any reviews.
 We were in Tokyo for a couple weeks before this and couldn’t find a good option so we had to rely on traditional hotels and pod hotels.

-Why is it so difficult to do Airbnb in Japan?
+Why is it so difficult to rent with Airbnb in Japan?

-Many hosts had to give up doing Airbnb because most apartments in Japan don’t allow sub-leasing.
+Many hosts gave up renting through Airbnb because most apartments don’t allow sub-leasing.
 Even if you own your own place, you need to get permission from the other owners in the same building on order to rent as a Minpaku (Airbnb).
 The result seems to be that most of the places left are run by companies, rather than individuals, since that’s the only way to make it work.